Learning in Repeated Interactions on Networks: Introduction

-A recent paper that does consider rational agents in a repeated setting is by \cite*{harel2021rational}, who study the speed of learning on a network in which all agents are myopic and observe each other.
-They show that for any number of agents, the speed of learning from actions is bounded by a constant.
-Their proofs rely crucially on the symmetry inherent in the complete network in which all agents observe each other, and the relative simplicity of myopic behavior.
-We generalize their result in two aspects.
-First, we consider a general social network rather than a complete observation structure.
-Second, we relax their assumption of myopic agents and consider strategic agents.
-We explore new techniques that enable us to make these generalizations, and provide new insight into the forces at work.
+A recent paper that considers rational agents in a repeated setting is by \cite*{harel2021rational}, who study the speed of learning when all agents are myopic and observe each other.
+They show that similar to our main result, for any number of agents, the speed of learning from actions is bounded above by a constant.
+Their proofs rely crucially on the symmetry inherent in the complete network in which all agents observe each other and actions are common knowledge.
+Their analysis relies on a phenomenon called ``groupthink'': a feedback loop that develops when all players take the wrong action, observe that everyone else also took the same action, become more confident in their wrong beliefs, and then again take the wrong action.
+In incomplete networks, actions are no longer common knowledge, making the techniques used in the aforementioned paper inapplicable in our setting.
+The techniques we introduce furthermore allow us to consider non-myopic agents and multiple states of the world.

+Our main insight is that learning cannot be too fast since fast individual learning would cause agents to ignore their private signals.
+This is reminiscent of the information cascades that drive the failure of information aggregation in the classical herding literature \citep{BichHirshWelch:92, banerjee1992simple, smith2000pathological}.
+However, the force in our model affects the speed of learning rather than determining whether or not information aggregates, and because of the repeated interactions between agents, it requires a very different analysis.
+A similar insight also appears in the earlier literature on rational expectations in financial markets, where it implies the breakdown of the efficient market hypothesis \citep{grossman1980impossibility}: prices cannot fully reflect all available information, precisely because if they did, it would eliminate the agents' incentive to respond to their private information, contradicting the assumption that prices contain all information.
+This is known as the Grossman-Stiglitz paradox.